UPI: India's Digital Payment Revolution

 Benefit 3: Security and Transparency

-Your UPI PIN is stored only on your device and never shared with merchants or banks.
-Your actual account details remain hidden in every transaction.
-Every UPI payment also creates a verifiable digital trail, a significant advantage over cash.
-For business owners, this simplifies bookkeeping and tax compliance.
-Professionals like CA Dhiraj Ostwal M&A advisory experts in Pune note that clean digital payment records significantly strengthen a company's financial credibility, particularly during M&A due diligence.
+Your UPI PIN is stored on your device and is not shared with merchants or banks.
+Your actual account details are hidden in every transaction.
+Every UPI payment creates a record, which is an advantage over cash.
+For business owners this makes bookkeeping and tax compliance easier.
+Experts like CA Dhiraj Ostwal, who provide M&A advisory services in Pune say that clean digital payment records are very important for a companys credibility.

 How UPI Works in India:

-• A bank account with a UPI-enabled bank (most major banks qualify)
+* A bank account with a UPI-enabled bank

-• A UPI-enabled app from a trusted source (Play Store or App Store)
+* A UPI-enabled app from a trusted source

 Key Players in the UPI Ecosystem:

-• NPCI: Developed and maintains the UPI infrastructure
+* NPCI: They developed and maintain the UPI infrastructure

-• PSP Banks: Banks providing the UPI payment infrastructure
+* PSP Banks: They provide the UPI payment infrastructure

 Step-by-Step: Setting Up and Using UPI

-2. Verify your mobile number: Enter the OTP sent to your registered mobile.
-The app links to your bank account automatically.
+2. Verify your number by entering the OTP sent to your registered mobile.

-4. Set your UPI PIN: Enter the last 6 digits of your debit card and its expiry date, then create a 4 or 6-digit PIN known only to you.
+4. Set your UPI PIN by entering the 6 digits of your debit card and its expiry date and then create a 4 or 6-digit PIN.

-5. Your UPI ID is ready: Auto-generated as yourname@bankhandle (e.g., rahul@okaxis).
-You can customise it.
+5. Your UPI ID is ready.
+You can customize it.

-6. Make your first transfer: Go to Send Money, enter the recipient's UPI ID or scan their QR code, enter the amount, confirm with your PIN.
-Done in under 15 seconds.
+6. Make your transfer by going to Send Money entering the recipients UPI ID or scanning their QR code entering the amount and confirming with your PIN.

 Compliance and Ongoing Requirements:

-• Special categories (tax, IPO): Up to ?5 lakh per transaction
+* Special categories: Up to ?5 lakh per transaction

 Merchant Compliance:

-Businesses accepting UPI must ensure KYC compliance.
-Merchants with high transaction volumes may need to register as formal business entities.
-When businesses undergo growth, mergers, or acquisitions, their UPI and digital payment records become part of financial due diligence that is a key area covered by Dhiraj Ostwal M&A services in Pune when assessing M&A readiness for clients.
+Businesses that accept UPI must ensure KYC compliance.
+Merchants with high transaction volumes may need to register as business entities.
+When businesses grow or undergo mergers and acquisitions their UPI and digital payment records are reviewed during due diligence.

 Fraud Awareness:

-Never share your UPI PIN with anyone,not even with bank representatives.
-To receive money, you never need to enter your PIN or scan a QR code.
-Report any unauthorised transaction immediately to your bank or the NPCI helpline (1800-120-1740).
+Never share your UPI PIN with anyone not with bank representatives.
+To receive money you do not need to enter your PIN or scan a QR code.
+Report any transaction immediately to your bank or the NPCI helpline.

-For businesses, UPI adoption reduces cash risks, creates automatic transaction records, and meets customer expectations.
-For companies exploring Merger & Acquisition strategy in Pune or across India, clean and compliant digital payment records strengthen your financial position considerably.
-A qualified CA in Pune for M&A advisory, such as a CA firm in Pune for M&A guidance will tell you that UPI records are among the first things reviewed during due diligence.
-UPI is more than a payment tool, it is foundational financial infrastructure.
+UPI is the choice for everyday payments like groceries, utilities, rent and freelancer payments.
+For individuals set up one UPI app link your main bank account and start replacing cash transactions gradually.
+For businesses UPI adoption reduces cash risks creates transaction records and meets customer expectations.
+UPI records are very important for companies exploring merger and acquisition strategies as they strengthen their position.
+A qualified CA in Pune for M&A advisory will tell you that UPI records are among the things reviewed during due diligence.
+UPI is more than a payment tool; it is financial infrastructure.
 Use it wisely.

 About the Author:

-This blog is brought to you by the team at CA Dhiraj Ostwal's practice, a leading CA firm in Pune specialising in M&A advisory, financial due diligence, and business structuring.
-For expert guidance on Merger & Acquisition strategy in Pune or to assess your business's M&A readiness, connect with Dhiraj Ostwal M&A services today.
+This blog is brought to you by the team at CA Dhiraj Ostwals practice, a leading CA firm in Pune specializing in M&A advisory, due diligence and business structuring.
+For expert guidance on merger and acquisition strategy, in Pune or to assess your businesss M&A readiness connect with Dhiraj Ostwal M&A services today.